timostrating/pdfbooks/README.md

 ## Nice too have
 - [ ] Admin backend.
+- [ ] Our own frontend framework.
-- [ ] Asset pipeline - We could minify all assets and place them afterwards in the plubic forlder.
+- [ ] Asset pipeline - We could minify all assets and place them afterwards in the folder /public/assets/.
-- [ ] A better way to handle / and \ difference.
+- [x] A better way to handle / and \ difference.
-- [ ] A better way to handle Links.
+- [x] A better way to handle Links.
 Maybe we can use the routes to generate static variables.
-- [ ] More comments - Every class should at least be explained somewhere.
+- [x] More comments - Every class should at least be explained somewhere.
-- [ ] Docblocks could also help.
+- [x] Docblocks could also help.
 - [ ] Generators that support model variables.
 - [ ] Router that supports a resource function to loads the default crud urls.
 - [ ] Router that supports prefixes.